 Return to Ravnica & The “Miracles” Era | 2012 — 2017

-We arrive at the beginning of “The Golden Age” of Legacy as many refer to the early years of this time period.
-The EPIC Storm gained a few critical cards in order to stay competitive with the metagame — these cards were [[Abrupt Decay]] and [[Past in Flames]].
+This era was the beginning of “The Golden Age” of Legacy as many refer to the early years of this time period.
+The EPIC Storm gained a few critical cards in order to stay competitive with the metagame — [[Abrupt Decay]] and [[Past in Flames]].
 With Avacyn Restored introducing the “Miracle” mechanic, the four-color [[Counterbalance]] and [[Sensei’s Divining Top]] deck gained a better answer to creatures in [[Terminus]].
 This improvement quickly lead to Miracles becoming the best deck in the format and [[Abrupt Decay]] was vital for answering [[Counterbalance]] as it cannot be countered.
 This also applied to other cards such as [[Chalice of the Void]], but [[Abrupt Decay]] was more than an answer to those two problematic cards.
-It’s versatility allowed The EPIC Storm to consolidate the sideboard answers, no longer was TES forced to run answers to artifacts and enchantments or creatures — [[Abrupt Decay]] did it all.
-Including removing a very popular card of the time, [Thalia, Guardian of Thraben]]!
+It’s versatility allowed The EPIC Storm to consolidate the sideboard answers, no longer was TES forced to run answers to artifacts and enchantments or creatures. [[Abrupt Decay]] did it all, including removing a very popular card of the time, [Thalia, Guardian of Thraben]]!
 It’s easy to see why Storm was thrilled to have the clean answer, but it was probably more thrilled with the next card.

-With the release of Innistrad came [[Past in Flames]] as pseudo [[Yawgmoth’s Will]], deck lists from this time-frame were only running [[Ad Nauseam]] as a “Storm engine” but they still had a copy of [[Ill-Gotten Gains]] in the sideboard as a [[Burning Wish]] target. [[Past in Flames]] replaced the in-frequently used [[Ill-Gotten Gains]], while [[Past in Flames]] was an improvement (especially against blue decks) it wasn’t without it’s imperfections.
-While [[Dark Ritual]] and [[Rite of Flame]] worked well with the new addition, cards like [[Chrome Mox]] were awkward as not only did not go to the graveyard, they also stopped other cards from going there as well.
-Ultimately, this meant [[Past in Flames]] was TES’s tertiary game-plan for longer games.
+With the release of Innistrad came [[Past in Flames]] as pseudo [[Yawgmoth’s Will]].
+Deck lists from this time frame were only running [[Ad Nauseam]] as a “Storm engine”, but most still had a copy of [[Ill-Gotten Gains]] in the sideboard as a [[Burning Wish]] target. [[Past in Flames]] replaced the in-frequently used [[Ill-Gotten Gains]].
+While [[Past in Flames]] was an improvement (especially against blue decks) it wasn’t without imperfection.
+While [[Dark Ritual]] and [[Rite of Flame]] worked well with the new addition, cards like [[Chrome Mox]] were awkward as not only did it not go to the graveyard, they also stopped other cards from going there as well.
+Ultimately, this meant [[Past in Flames]] was TES’s tertiary game plan for longer games.

 A release that impacted Storm variants in a very different manner was [[True-Name Nemesis]].
-While The EPIC Storm didn’t play the Merfolk creature, it was deeply impacted by its effect. [[True-Name Nemesis]] allowed blue-based strategies to focus less on opposing mid-range and aggro decks as it stopped most of those decks cold in their tracks.
-This meant that these [[True-Name Nemesis]] decks began to cut sideboard slots that were traditionally dedicated to those match-ups and instead they went towards combo decks.
-An increase in resistance from the combo-perspective was terrifying.
+While The EPIC Storm didn’t play the Merfolk creature, it was deeply impacted by its presence in Legacy. [[True-Name Nemesis]] allowed blue-based strategies to focus less on opposing midrange and aggro decks as it stopped most of those decks cold.
+This meant that these [[True-Name Nemesis]] decks began to cut sideboard slots that were traditionally dedicated to those matchups.
+Those slots instead they went towards combo decks.
+An increase in resistance from the combo perspective was terrifying.
 Cards such as [[Meddling Mage]] and [[Ethersworn Canonist]] saw a dramatic spike in play.
 UWx decks began attacking combo on two different fronts — permanent-based disruption and spell-based answers.

 It was very apparent that the protection suite The EPIC Storm was playing wasn’t fighting back on these angles which was a major issue. [[Silence]] was only focusing on spell-based disruption with [[Duress]] to compliment it.
 TES needed to adapt.
 Instead of playing [[Duress]], TES took on a card with a similar ability but more versatile in the way it fought back — [[Cabal Therapy]].
-The synergy with [[Gitaxian Probe]] was an obvious benefit, but it was more important that [[Cabal Therapy]] could discard [[Ethersworn Canonist]], [[Meddling Mage]], as well as [[Force of Will]].
-The synergy that was even secretly better was pairing [[Cabal Therapy]] with [[Empty the Warrens]], this revolutionized the protection package along with making the primary win condition vastly stronger.
+The synergy with [[Gitaxian Probe]] was an obvious benefit, but it was more important that [[Cabal Therapy]] could discard [[Ethersworn Canonist]], [[Meddling Mage]], and [[Force of Will]].
+The synergy that was even secretly better was pairing [[Cabal Therapy]] with [[Empty the Warrens]].
+This revolutionized the protection package along with making the primary win condition vastly stronger.

 The “Deathrite Shaman” Era | 2017 — 2018